STRIDES-Codes/Variant-discovery-using-long-read-data-across-SRA/README.md

 ## Solution to the problem
 This project is therefore aimed towards the development of a pipeline for the discovery and visualization of SNPs in long read SARS-CoV-2 sequences obtained from the Sequence Read Archive (SRA).
 These long reads will be primarily from experiments performed using Pacbio Single Molecule Real-Time (SMRT) and Oxford Nanopore Sequencing technologies.

 ## Goal
 Our main immediate goal is to provide variants, metadata, and annotations in JSON format.
-Then the SARS-CoV-2 viewer can display certain regions, protein e.t.c
+The SARS-CoV-2 viewer can then display certain regions, proteins e.t.c.

 ## Architecture for the solution